 To sand enamel paint, use fine-grit sandpaper (220-grit).
 Sand lightly as you need to smooth the surface, not remove the entire coating.

-After sanding it, remove the dust and re-clean the surface.
+Remove the dust and re-clean the surface after sanding.

 4. Apply Polyurethane